snowch/biginsight-examples/README.md

 #### Mandatory

 - A BigInsights cluster
-- Java 8 JDK installed
+- Java 8 JDK installed on your local machine
-- Git client installed
+- Git client installed on your local macine
 - You are comfortable running commands in the terminal or console

 #### Optional